Shadow Blade

-Shadow Blade is an action-platform game developed by Dead Mage and published by Crescent Moon Games for iOS, Android and Ouya.
-It was remade as Shadow Blade: Reload for Microsoft Windows and modern consoles.
+Shadow Blade is a 2014 action-platform game developed by Dead Mage and published by Crescent Moon Games for iOS, Android and Ouya.
+A port for Microsoft Windows and modern consoles was released as Shadow Blade: Reload.

 Gameplay

 The game consists of bite-sized levels and rewards the player based on three factors: the total time to traverse the level from start to the end, the number of orbs collected across the level and the number of hidden objects found.

 The main challenges revolve around precision platforming, combat and stealth play.

 Story

 Kuro is a young man on his quest to become the Shadow Blade.
 He must seek the teachings of the last remaining ninja master.
-You will guide him through challenging levels, around countless traps, sneaking past enemies or right over their dead bodies.
-You have to be fast, be stealthy, be aware of your environment.
-You have to be a ninja.
+The player guides him through challenging levels, around countless traps, sneaking past enemies or right over their dead bodies.
+The player has to be fast, be stealthy, be aware of their environment, and be a ninja.